 Tip: One key point to remember when setting ceiling heights is that connecting walls will have the same height at the point where they connect.

 To see your sloped ceilings, use the camera to take snapshots either inside or outside of a building.
 VIP and Pro users can view their sloped ceilings in 3D, by clicking the 3D button in the upper-right.

-- Set ceiling heights on outside walls, after you have drawn your outside walls but before you start drawing your inside walls
+- Set ceiling heights on outside walls (after you have drawn your outside walls) before you start drawing your inside walls.

-- All your wall corners must be exactly 90 degrees
+- All your wall corners must join at exactly 90 degrees.

-- If you are changing several ceiling heights along an adjoining wall, ignore the error messages until you have changed all the relevant ceiling heights (sometimes you get a temporary error as you are changing the heights)
+- If you are changing several ceiling heights along an adjoining wall, ignore any error messages until you have changed all the relevant ceiling heights (you may see a temporary error as you are changing the heights)